nfreq/ktune/README.md

-# ktune - Actuator Tuning and Sim2Real Validation Toolkit
+# ktune - Sim2Real Toolkit

 **ktune** is a command-line toolkit for actuator parameter tuning and simulation-to-reality (Sim2Real) validation.
 It enables running standardized motion tests (sine, step, chirp) simultaneously in simulation and hardware, providing quantitative comparison for actuator dynamics and control performance.